- Mission 1: Scout the former tortuous KGB prison (ACCOMPLISHED);

 Moving onto my favourite subject; culinary delights.
 One cannot come to Lithuania without sampling cepelinai (stodgy pork mince-filled potato “zeppelins”),

 saltibarsciai (cold beetroot soup with sour cream) and gira/kvass (a fruity mead-like caraway beverage).
 Any time I see an Uzbek restaurant in my travels I always dive in.
 There were a couple in Vilnius and I simply cannot pass on an opportunity to indulge in some manti (Uzbek dumplings).
 P.S.
 Georgian wine is the finest without a doubt.

 Mission Lithuania Summary

 Yes, indeed we saw two more dead bodies than we would have liked during this trip.
 But that aside, I have a greater understanding of the political events which led to Lithuania’s independence, as well as the trials and struggles against oppression and genocide.
-I figure it was no coincidence that there wasn’t a museum specifically dedicated to the 1569 Polish–Lithuanian Union, although most Polish people I’ve met like to remind me of the fact.
 A couple of days was more than enough time to get the gist of Vilnius (and pick up a few Soviet badges to add to my growing collection).
 Next time, Kaunas and the Cold War theme park.